lauraheath/scRNAseq-workshop2020/README.md

 # scRNAseq-workshop2020
-R notebook and to upload scRNAseq data from Synapse and perform simple analyses
+R notebook to upload scRNAseq data from Synapse and perform simple analyses